LabLamb/lalamove-challenge-iOS/README.md

 iOS Challange for lalamove.
 https://github.com/techchallenge-lalamove/challenge/blob/master/mobile.md

+## Target
+The layout is targeted for device iPhone XR (or later), older device mighr suffer from layout misplace.

 ## Architecture
 This repo does not follow VIPER 100%, this is a showcase of something similar that (try to) follow the SOLID principles.